 As it became more and more evident what was happening in Europe, people (especially Jews) wanted to escape to other parts of the world.
 These refugees went to different embassies and consulates, looking for different ways out.
 Some of them came to Sugihara.

-For a while, Sugihara played by the book, repeatedly asking permission from the Japanese government for permission to write these refugees visas.
+For a while, Sugihara played by the book, repeatedly asking permission from the Japanese government to write these refugees visas.
 After being turned down three times, Sugihara decided to take matters into his own hands.

 The Japanese government soon caught on to what Sugihara was doing and began tightening the noose, telling him to stop issuing visas, but Sugihara persisted.

-Eventually, Sugihara was recalled back from Lithuania.
+Eventually, Sugihara was recalled from Lithuania.
 Legend has it that even as Sugihara was at the train station leaving Lithuania, he was still frantically writing visas, trying to save as many people as he possibly could.

 After the War